bartoszpogoda/computer-architecture-asm/README.md

  Time measurments for write, printf C-functions using function implemented in **Task 2**.
 Also measurments of MOV memory operation time.
 #### Details:
 * times are given in processor cycles

+## Lab classes 4
+ FPU (Floating Point Unit)
+### Task 1
+ Set of functions to operate on control and status registers.
+### Task 2
+ Force two FPU exceptions and prove their occurence (show status register)
+### Task 3
+ Change the precision of the FPU operations and prove it has changed.
+### Task 4
+ Change rounding mode of the FPU operations and prove it has changed.